pkdevboxy/features/jvm/ide-integration/additional-source-sets/README.md

 ## Tests

 - Additional source sets on components are properly mapped
-- Additional source sets on binaries are property mapped
+- Additional source sets on "development" binaries are properly mapped while source sets on non "development" binaries are not mapped

 ## Out of scope